Editorial Feature

 Photoelectric Smoke Detectors

-A photoelectric smoke detector is a light detector that uses a light beam and electrical photocells (photodiodes) to track smoke particles.
+A photoelectric smoke detector uses a light beam and electrical photocells (photodiodes) to track smoke particles.
 The light beam (made of an incandescent bulb or infrared LED light that helps to collect the light source into a beam) in the smoke detector will reflect onto the photocells.
-The photocells are arranged at a right-angle to the beam of light so that light entering the chamber does not typically attract the photocells.
+The photocells are arranged at a right angle to the blight beam so that light entering the chamber does not typically attract the photocells.

 Photoelectric smoke detectors are typically installed in large commercial and social settings, including gymnasiums and auditoriums.